 # NOTE: the scoring function results are stored as a matrix for re-use below

-segs <- dpseg(x=x, y=y, jumps=jumps, P=P, type=type, store.matrix=TRUE)
+segs <- dpseg(x=x, y=y, jumps=jumps, P=P, type=type, store.matrix=TRUE)## using 'recursion_linreg_c' with type 'var'

 ## calculating recursion for 229 datapoints